tds333/simver/SimpleVersioning.rst

 FAQ
 ---

-### How should I deal with revisions in the 0.y.z initial development phase?
+**How should I deal with revisions in the 0.y.z initial development phase?**

 The simplest thing to do is start your initial development release at 0.1.1 and then increment the minor version for each subsequent release.

-### How do I know when to release 1.1.1?
+**How do I know when to release 1.1?**

-If your software is being used in production, it should probably already be 1.1.1.
-If you have a stable API on which users have come to depend, you should be 1.1.1.
-If you're worrying a lot about backwards compatibility, you should probably already be 1.1.1.
+If your software is being used in production, it should probably already be 1.1.
+If you have a stable API on which users have come to depend, you should be 1.1.
+If you're worrying a lot about backwards compatibility, you should probably already be 1.1.

-### Doesn't this discourage rapid development and fast iteration?
+**Doesn't this discourage rapid development and fast iteration?**

 Major version zero is all about rapid development.
 If you're changing the API every day you should either still be in version 0.y.z or on a separate development branch working on the next major version.

-### If even the tiniest backwards incompatible changes to the public API require a major version bump, won't I end up at version 42.1.1 very rapidly?
+**If even the tiniest backwards incompatible changes to the public API require a major version bump, won't I end up at version 42.1.1 very rapidly?**

 This is a question of responsible development and foresight.
 Incompatible changes should not be introduced lightly to software that has a lot of